 - from 12 to 18 years – the child and the parent

-- After 5 years the holder of a residence permit has the right to apply for registration of permanent residence.
+- After 5 years, the holder of a residence permit has the right to apply for registration of permanent residence.
 And if the authorities approve your application, you can stay in France freely for 10 years.
-Then you will be able to apply for French citizenship, and you will have a very good chance to get it.
+Then you will be able to apply for French citizenship, and you will have an excellent chance to get it.

 - Receiving the residence permit for yourself, you can automatically register it and for your family members – children and spouses.

-- There is no requirements of knowledge of language.
-This is a significant plus, because in the post-Soviet countries, people mostly know English bad.
+- There are no requirements of knowledge of language.
+This is a significant plus because in the post-Soviet countries, people mostly know English bad.
 However, if you later plan to obtain citizenship, you will need to learn French at a sufficient level.

 - It’s easy to lose residence permit of France.
-If it determine that you provided false information or invalid/incorrect documents, there is a high probability that you will be deported.
-Even if the problem occurred in error or it was not your fault.
-The state authorities of France is very strict.
+If it determines that you provided false information or invalid/incorrect documents, there is a high probability that you will be deported.
+Even if the issue occurred in error, or it was not your fault.
+The state authorities of France are very strict.

-- Person, possessing a residence permit, can acquire a property only on a legal entity.
+- A person, possessing a residence permit, can acquire a property only as a legal entity.
 And these are additional formalities that must be observed.

 - If you have been granted a residence permit at a representative office of a company, then first you will need to work for a long time exactly at your enterprise.
 That is, you have to provide yourself with a workplace yourself and only in this way receive income, which, moreover, must correspond to a certain level, so that by the time of re-issuing a residence permit you are financially wealthy.
 However, you may well work out unofficially, at your own peril and risk.

-A RESIDENCE PERMIT IN FRANCE ON THE BASIS OF THE REGISTRATION OF THE REPRESENTATIVE OFFICE:
+A RESIDENCE PERMIT IN FRANCE Because of THE REGISTRATION OF THE REPRESENTATIVE OFFICE: